-SPOILER ALERT: There was only one loser on Black Friday & Cyber Monday, and that was brick and mortar retail sales.
-I doubt that conclusion is a surprise to anyone as more shoppers migrate to e-commerce platforms and away from traditional shopping centers.
+SPOILER ALERT: There will only be one loser on Black Friday & Cyber Monday, and that is brick and mortar retail sales.
+With COVID-19 continuing to affect where and how we shop, major retailers are closing their doors to crowds.
+I doubt that conclusion is a surprise to anyone as more shoppers migrate to eCommerce platforms and away from traditional shopping centers.

 Historically people turn out in droves to snag Thanksgiving Weekend deals to head off their holiday season spending.
 2019 was no different.
 Around 189.6 million shoppers (a 14% increase from last year) turned out to get a head start on the season spending an average dollar amount of $361.90.